web-infra-dev/modern.js/website/builder/src/en/guide/introduction.md

 # Introduction

-Modern.js Builder is **a Universal Build Engine for Modern Web Development**.
+Modern.js Builder is **a Build Engine for Modern Web Development**.

-Based on the best practices of thousands web applications in ByteDance, we created Modern.js Builder to provide useful features for web development.
+With the growing of the front-end ecosystem, more and more build tools and plugins are created.
+For most developers, the configuration and dependencies required to build a web application have become complex; the cost of finding best practices for developers has also risen.

+In order to reduce the complexity and make it easier to build a project, we abstracted the reusable build abilities based on the practical experience of ByteDance, and created the open source tool Modern.js Builder.

 ## Motivation

 Modern.js Builder is a build engine serving the upper-level front-end frameworks.
-Builder focuses on the building area, and the goal is to provide out-of-the-box building abilities for the front-end frameworks.
+It focuses on solving problems in web application building, and expects to provide out-of-box building abilities for front-end frameworks.

-If you are developing a front-end framework, or a scaffolding for a front-end application, Builder can provide most of the build logics for you, which allowing you to focus on implementing other features of the framework.
+If you are developing a front-end framework, or developing a scaffolding for a front-end application, Builder can provide most of the build logics for you, which allowing you to focus on implementing other features of the framework.

 If you are a business developer, in most cases, you do not need to manually install Builder in your projects.
-We recommend using the Builder-based upper-level frameworks.
+We recommend that you use the upper-level frameworks based on Builder.

 Currently, the following front-end frameworks are already using Builder: